IgnitionBoulder/2015week1/deliverables/README.md

 What is the difference between staging and committing changes?

 What is the difference between committing your changes and pushing them to Github?
+When changes have been staged, that means that git knows about the change, but it is not permanent in the repository.
+The next commit will include the changes that were staged.

 What is the command to check the status of your current repo in git?
 git status